aditya4436/aditya4436/README.md

 -  Hi there, I’m Aditya 👋
--  I’m interested in Software Development
+-  I’m interested in Software Development.
-- Skilled in C++, Python and Django.
+- I am skilled in C++, Python and Django.